ip-v8/ipv8-docs/src/transmission/index.md

 At each hop the TTL counter is reduced by `1`.
 A received packet should not be retransmitted if the TTL is `0` after substracting the counter.
 It should still be processed like a normal packet.

+## Underlying transport

+While UDP is recommended for this network, it is not limited to it.
+If you want you can also use other transport protocols like TCP, TLS, WS and any other type of socket connection.